4 Most Common Product Pricing Methods + Pros/Cons of Each Method

 - Identify competitors in the market Look at companies like you.
 Who’s selling similar products or services?
 You should be conducting this research regardless because it’s also good to know and understand who your competition is.

-- Choose higher, lower, or matched prices: You’ll then determine where your product or service fits into the market.
+- Choose higher, lower, or matched prices: You’ll then determine where your product or service fits into the market in order to offer smart competitive pricing tiers.

 You don’t come by competitor-based pricing too often in SaaS.
 When you think competitor-based pricing, think big company chains like Walmart, Target, Best Buy, etc. You can find the same items for similar prices at these stores.
 For example, a 65” flatscreen at WalMart costs $478.
 But, if you price shop you’ll find that the same flatscreen costs $479.99 at both Best Buy and Target.